sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 #### Licence

-If possible and applicable, release it under an open source licence
+If possible and applicable, release it under an open licence:

+- [Open source](https://opensource.org/licenses) licence for source code
+- [Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada) for data, information, content

 Note:

-- Not everything fits under OSS licences
 - Need approval from proper delegated authority (varies by department)
-- [Open Government Licence - Canada](https://open.canada.ca/en/open-government-licence-canada) is recommended for data, information, content
-- Traditional open source licence is preferable for source code
+- OSS licence is preferable for source code
   - Industry is more familiar to those licences
   - Easier to have people contribute back to your project
-- Creative Commons is not for code so current position is to not use it (OGL instead)

 --